aunyks/delegated-transfer-token/README.md

 Let's say Alice wants to pay Charlie in DTT, but she doesn't have any Ether in her wallet.
 Here's how she can use `delegatedTransfer()` with Bob's help to send money to Charlie.

 1. Alice tells Bob she wants to send some DTT to Charlie
-2. Bob checks how much the transaction would cost him to submit
-3. Bob tells Alice how much DTT he wants in order to submit the transaction
+2. Bob tells Alice how much DTT he wants in order to submit the transaction
-4. Alice agrees on the fee, signs the payload (all the parameters in the `delegatedTransfer` function), and gives the payload and signature to Bob
+3. Alice agrees on the fee, signs the payload (all the parameters in the `delegatedTransfer` function), and gives the payload and signature to Bob
-5. Bob calls `delegatedTransfer()` with the agreed parameters and Alice's signature
+4. Bob calls `delegatedTransfer()` with the agreed parameters and Alice's signature

-6. DONE!
-Charlie receives Alice's payment and Bob earns his fees in the process
+DONE!
+Charlie receives Alice's payment and Bob earns his fees as a delegate once the transaction is confirmed.
+Here, Bob is the only one that has some Ether.

 ## What is it, really?